tayloradam1999/holbertonschool-web_react/README.md

 Components come in two types, Class components and Function components, in this tutorial we will concentrate on Function components.

+### Learning Objectives
+- When to use a Class or a function to create a component
+- The lifecycle of a Class component
+- How to test a component
+- How to utilize a Jest spy to verify that a function is being called correctly
+- What an HOC is and how to use it
+- How to optimize performance and control which components to render

 ### Create your first component

 When creating a React component, the component's name MUST start with an upper case letter